-As Richard Alpert a student, I was attracted to psychology.
+As Richard Alpert – the student – I was attracted to psychology.
 I wanted a way to understand how my mind worked and explore my human identity.
 The state of the psychological art was primitive when I was in college.
 On an internship at the Boston Psychopathic Institute, I witnessed a lobotomy procedure.
 That alienated me from the medical side of psychology.

 I got involved in the academic world, studying social psychology, Freud, child development, and achievement motivation, and I started learning to do clinical therapy.
 After getting an undergraduate degree at Tufts, I got an MA at Wesleyan and a PhD at Stanford.
 From Stanford I was hired by a mentor, David McClelland, to teach at Harvard.
 I had been unable to gain entry as an undergraduate but I enjoyed teaching.

 A new faculty member, Timothy Leary, joined the Center for Personality Research at Harvard where I worked.
 In Mexico for the summer, he ingested psychedelic mushrooms on the recommendation of a friend.
 Afterward he said he learned more about psychology in those few hours than from all his academic studies.
 I was inspired to try them too, although it took six months before the opportunity presented itself.

 The first time I took psilocybin was at Tim’s home in Newton, Massachusetts, with Tim and Allen Ginsberg during a blizzard.
 I have described that session many times.
 Suffice it to say I went through the many roles I had identified with, and came into what I now call my soul.
 Even my body vanished.
 I became pure spirit, pure consciousness and love.
 It changed my life, it completely altered my point of view.

 I kept saying, “I’m home, I’m home, I’m home.”